 Since 1991, he has also been producing and selling the Callicrate Bander, his patented invention now recognized worldwide as the preferred method for humane, drug-free livestock castration.
 The device is manufactured in St. Francis and contributes more than 30 jobs to the local community.

+Along the way, Mike has been actively involved in many social and political efforts to improve the welfare of family farms and to restore effective publicly-regulated markets.
 He was a founding member of several farm advocacy groups including the Organization for Competitive Markets, R-CALF and the Kansas Cattlemen’s Association.
-He also was a lead plaintiff in a class action lawsuit against the world’s largest meatpacker, IBP, now part of Tyson Foods, alleging unfair and discriminatory marketing practices.
+He also was a lead plaintiff in a class action lawsuit against the world’s largest meatpacker, IBP (later bought by Tyson Foods) alleging unfair and discriminatory marketing practices.